 Producing content that supports your goal

 So, you’re clear on what your elearning needs to achieve and how that supports your business goal.
 Now the course just writes itself, right?
-Sadly not, but the good news is that your objectives will make it a lot easier to decide which content makes the cut and which needs to be cut out.
+Sadly not, but the good news is that being aligned with your goal will make it a lot easier to decide which content makes the cut and which needs to be cut out.

-Look at each of your objectives and ask yourself what your audience needs to know in order to start working differently.
+Ask yourself what your audience needs to know or do in order to start working differently.
 The key is to keep it practical.
 This, in turn, will help keep your content short, sharp, focused and effective.

 Keep it people-centered